Category

 Prior to 2021, meteorologists used hurricane data from 1981 to 2010 for its 30-year average, which served as a baseline for expected activity during a given hurricane season.
 The previous averages anticipated 12 named storms, six hurricanes, and three major hurricanes during an “average” hurricane season.

-A Meteorologist’s Perspective: Interview with Jason Moreland
+A Meteorologist’s Perspective: Interview With Jason Moreland

 This early in the season, what can meteorologists determine about expected hurricane paths and landfall?